-Diabetes, metabolic syndrome, obesity, and high blood pressure have all been linked to testosterone deficiency.
+Diabetes, metabolic syndrome, and obesity have all been linked to testosterone deficiency.
 Low testosterone isn't known to cause these health problems, and replacing testosterone isn't the cure.
 Still, the associations between low testosterone and other medical conditions are interesting and worth a look.

 Experts don't suggest that low testosterone causes these conditions.
 In fact, it might be the other way around.
 That is, men with medical problems or who are in poor general health might then develop low testosterone.

 Research into the relationship between low testosterone and several other health conditions is ongoing.

 A link between diabetes and low testosterone is well established.
 Men with diabetes are more likely to have low testosterone.
 And men with low testosterone are more likely to later develop diabetes.
 Testosterone helps the body's tissues take up more blood sugar in response to insulin.
 Men with low testosterone more often have insulin resistance: they need to produce more insulin to keep blood sugar normal.

 As many as half of men with diabetes have low testosterone, when randomly tested.
 Scientists aren't sure whether diabetes causes low testosterone, or the other way around.

 Obesity and low testosterone are tightly linked.
 Obese men are more likely to have low testosterone.
 Men with very low testosterone are also more likely to become obese.